UNIFORM ELECTRONIC TRANS BILL

-(2) Is in a form capable of being processed by that system;
+(2) Is in a form capable of being processed by that system; and

-(3) Enters an information processing system outside the
+(3) Enters an information processing system outside the control

-which is under the control of the recipient.
+the control of the recipient.

-(b) Unless otherwise agreed between a sender and the
+(b) Unless otherwise agreed between a sender and the recipient,

-recipient, an electronic record is received when:
+an electronic record is received when:

 (1) It enters an information processing system that the

 recipient has designated or uses for the purpose of receiving

 electronic records or information of the type sent and from which